blurredHorizon/Assignment3TidyData/README.md

 were then replaced by the description for the activities.

-At this point, both the test and train data sets mirror each other in terms of structure the train data set was appended to the test data set to combine them into a single dataset.
+At this point, both the test and train data sets mirror each other in terms of structure so the train data set was appended to the test data set to combine them into a single dataset.

 Then for each person and feature the mean and standard deviation was